Do we even realize how ubiquitous John Grisham has become?

-It usually goes something like this: an author publishes a book, it becomes a best-seller, and the rights are optioned for a movie.
+It usually goes like this: an author publishes a book, becomes a bestseller, and the rights are optioned for a movie.

 John Grisham turned that convention on its head.
-A draft of his second novel, The Firm, somehow made its way around influential Hollywood circles before it was even published.
-The film rights purchased, and that sparked a bidding war for publishing rights.
+A draft of his second novel, The Firm, somehow made its way around influential Hollywood circles before it was published.
+The film rights purchased sparked a bidding war for publishing rights.
 The movie was a smash hit, and the book spent 44 weeks at the top of the New York Times bestseller list.

 Moxie takes good advice.

 It’s unusual for an author to have a solid debut novel and then fade away into obscurity, unable to repeat the early success.
-No less an author than Harper Lee managed to only pen one significant work only to let decades pass before releasing a second.
+However, no less an author than Harper Lee managed only to pen one significant work only to let decades pass before releasing a second.

 But Grisham has been reliably churning out at least one book – sometimes two – every year since 1991.